ninadicara/ONS-Data-Challenge-2019/README.md

 This repository contains our entry to the Jean Golding Institute and ONS Data Challenge 2019.

-This repository contains public sector information licensed under the Open Government Licence v3.0. http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/
+This repository contains public sector information licensed under the [Open Government Licence v3.0.](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) as well as an MIT licence which is given under 'LICENSE'

 <br>